Brucellosis

 • B. abortus: cattle (M. Bang)

-• B. ovis: Sheep
+• B. ovis: sheep

-• B. suis: pigs ( pig brucellosis)
+• B. suis: pigs (porcine brucellosis)

 • Transmission